GeekInTheNorth/GeekInTheNorth.github.io/_posts/2021-12-15-a-robots-txt-handler-for-optimizely-cms-12.md

 ## The Interface

 The interface is built using a standard .NET 5.0 MVC Controller with a Razor view with a small supporting JS file that is compiled as a Razor Class Library.
-The benefit of building this as a Razor Class Library is that Nuget only needs to provide the DLL keeping your solution otherwise clean of any artefacts from the package.
+The benefit of building this as a Razor Class Library is that NuGet only needs to provide the DLL keeping your solution otherwise clean of any artefacts from the package.

 The UI is a single page using Bootstrap 5.0 and JQuery that renders a complete list of all sites configured within the CMS instance.